mitwelten/mitwelten-ml-backend/inference/README.md

 - on `add-batch`, tasks are scheduled with file and config ID, state is set to `pending`
 - idle workers pick tasks, task state is set to `running`
-- on inferrence success
+- on inference success
   - results are written to db
   - task state is set to `suceeded`
-- on inferrence failure, state is set to `failed`
+- on inference failure, state is set to `failed`
 - on `reset-failed`, results associated to `failed` tasks are deleted, task state is set to `pending`
 - on `reset-queue`, `pending` and `failed` tasks and associated results are deleted